Elon Musk's Starship prototype makes a big impact

 Visually, SN8 looked quite different from the test articles that had gone before it.

-The new vehicle was given three of SpaceX's latest methane-burning Raptor engines, a nose cone and aerodynamic control surfaces - the large flaps at its top and and base.
+The new vehicle was given three of SpaceX's latest methane-burning Raptor engines, a nose cone and aerodynamic control surfaces - the large flaps at its top and base.

-The 50m-tall Starship will eventually launch atop a booster called the Super Heavy.
+The Starship will eventually launch atop a booster called the Super Heavy.

 This will feature perhaps 28 Raptors, producing more than 70 meganewtons (16 million lbs) of thrust.
 That's much more than even the mighty Apollo Saturn 5 rocket, which sent men to the Moon.